 May 4, 2016: The Union Park board passed a resolution encouraging the City to continue the work of the Citizen Advisory Committee (CAC) convened to provide community input into the Stadium plan and Midway Center redevelopment plan.
 The City declined to continue the CAC, but agreed to support Union Park in further engagement.

 June 2016: The full Union Park board committed to supporting a reinstituted task force to address the issues with potential community impact still outstanding.

-February 2017: The Union Park Committee on Land Use and Economic Development met with members of the Hamline-Midway Coalition to discuss a joint working group to address stadium and Midway redevelopment issues.
-This group will use our task force framework to work on these issues.
+February 2017: The Union Park Committee on Land Use and Economic Development met with members of the Hamline-Midway Coalition to establish a joint task force to address stadium and Midway redevelopment issues.

 Ongoing: Union Park staff and volunteers have continued to conduct outreach on the Midway Center plans, by flyering affected neighborhoods, talking with residents, and working to address local concerns.
 Union Park staff have also continued to reach out to city, Metro Transit, and other agency representatives to insure that community concerns are considered throughout this project.